Renting in NYC

 Manhattan Building Ownership Types

 In Manhattan, there are three different ways buildings are owned, and they each vary about the approval process you need to go through to live in them, as well as other related requirements.
-The easiest building to move into is a rental, followed by a condominium, which has greater restrictions, and then a co-operative building, where the requirements for moving into the property can be stringent.
+The most comfortable building to move into is a rental, followed by a condominium, which has greater restrictions, and then a co-operative building, where the requirements for moving into the property can be stringent.

 - Rental Buildings – A single landlord owns the whole property, which can be rent stabilized or non-rent stabilized depending on the real estate laws.
 Landlords typically require the standard paperwork (discussed above) and a credit check, as well as one month’s rent and one month’s security deposit, for you to be approved to move in.
 The approval process can take anywhere from one day to one week, but usually no longer.